cozy/cozy.github.io/src/tutorials/konnector.md

  - Edit the name with a nice name (Capitals and spaces allowed here)
  - Edit icon as needed
- - Edit slug
+ - Edit slug (no capitals and no spaces here)
  - Edit source with the correct repository URL
  - Add a correct vendor link
- - Choose one or more categories in this list : `banking, shopping, insurance, isp, telecom, energy, public_service, other`
+ - Choose one or more categories (used to sort connectors in Cozy Store)  in this list : `banking, shopping, insurance, isp, telecom, energy, public_service, other`.
  - If needed, change the input type the target website use to login the user: `text`, `email` or `phone` for instance, this will enforce pre-checking
  - Edit for both locales `en` and `fr` the short description and long description